giuliofantuzzi/CloudBasic_FinalProject/README.md

 I prepared some bash scripts in order to facilitate for you the whole testing process (so I won't do a lazy explanation of how to setup everything).
 The only requirement that I assume is that you are already equipped with Docker, bundled with Docker Compose.

 The [`setup.sh`](setup.sh) script, as its name suggests, is meant to set up the working environment.
 More precisely, it will set the default storage quote-per-user, enable files encryption and set trusted domain.
-Since some users and files are required to perform the testing phase with Locust, the script will also create automatically 50 users and files of different dimensions (they will be saved into [data/](data/)).
+Since some users and files are necessary to perform the testing phase with Locust, the script will also create automatically 50 users and files of different dimensions (they will be saved into [data/](data/)).

 **<u>Important note:</u>** for my project I decided to use 50 users.
 Since the user creation phase requires some minutes, you may be interested in reduce the number of users to test.
 In that case, remember to update also the python script [`locustfile.py`](locust-tests/locustfile.py) (line 13)!